Ali Boulala: Death of Shane Cross

+On 7 March 2007, Shane Cross died in a motorcycle crash in Melbourne, Australia — he was a passenger on a motorcycle driven by Boulala, who was seriously injured in the crash.
 Following a four-month coma that left him unable to skate, Boulala was subsequently charged, found guilty of culpable driving, and spent two years in an Australian prison.
+A documentary about the crash and Boulala's involvement was released in 2021, The Scars of Ali Boulala.

 Personal life

-Boulala is a member of a friendship group called the "Piss Drunx" (PD), together with Aaron Pearcy, Jim Greco, Andrew Reynolds, Erik Ellington, and Dustin Dollin.
+Boulala formed a friendship group called the "Piss Drunx", together with Aaron Pearcy, Jim Greco, Andrew Reynolds, Erik Ellington, and Dustin Dollin.
 Dollin explained in a 2011 interview that the brand "Shake Junt" is the "new Piss Drunx."
+The idea of the group was formed around 1997 by Boulala, Punker Matt, and Aaron Pearcy.